Nymphalis antiopa: Pollination

 Mourning cloak butterflies are not known to be significant pollinators, since their primary food source is sap of deciduous trees rather than flowering plants.
 However, they still can occasionally act as pollinators.

 Relationship to people

 Pests

 On occasions, the gregarious mourning cloak larvae will completely defoliate ornamental trees, in nurseries, plantations, and parks.
-Some areas that this damage has been documented has been Oregon and Canada.
+Some areas that this damage has been documented have been Oregon and Canada.
 The young willows and poplars could be completely defoliated due to the caterpillars, though mature trees tend not to be affected.

 Research

 Mourning cloak butterflies have been a part of some epigenetics experiments testing to determine if the environment affects certain butterfly phenotypic characteristics.
 Scientists hypothesized that traumatic heat or cold shocks "during a critical period of its development can cause profound changes".
 The first experiments occurred in the 1890s.
 The mourning cloaks were temperature shocked at specific times in their development, which led to differences in pupae color.
 It was later learned that the color change was due to hormonal changes in response to varying temperatures.